KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-1.md

 };
 ```

-Now we can load this system into our world.
-Place yourself at the body of the constructor of the class `my_world`.
+Place the cursor at the body of the constructor of the class `my_world`.

-In order to load the system we will use the function `create_system` of the `system_manager` class.
+In order to load the system, use the function [create_system](../../../basic-docs/antara/antara-api/gaming.html#create-system) of the `system_manager` class.

 ```
 my_world() noexcept
 {
     //!
-Here we don't need to add any parameters for the constructor
+Here there is no need to add any parameters for the constructor
     //! because the mandatory parameters are forwarded by default this->system_manager_.create_system<pre_concrete_system>();
 }
 ```

+## Add a Quit Game Event

-Now, if you compile your program and start it, you will realize that you are in an infinite loop, that’s simply mean your system is running inside the game loop.
+Currently, the source code creates in an infinite loop, as the system is running inside the game loop.

-But do not panic we have a way to stop our system thanks to the [dispatcher](https://github.com/skypjack/entt/wiki/Crash-Course:-events,-signals-and-everything-in-between#event-dispatcher).
+Use the [dispatcher](https://github.com/skypjack/entt/wiki/Crash-Course:-events,-signals-and-everything-in-between#event-dispatcher) to stop the system.

-We will make sure that after a number of iterations from our system, we will emit a `quit_game event` that will be catched by the world and stop the gaming loop.
+Add source code that emits a `quit_game event` that the game world will catch and stop the gaming loop.

-To do this we will create a counter as a private field of our system and increment it each time the update function is called, arrived at 10 iterations we will emit an event to leave the game
+Create a `counter` as a private field of the system and increment the counter each time the update function is called.
+At `10` iterations, emit an event to leave the game.

 ```
 class pre_concrete_system final : public antara::gaming::ecs::pre_update_system<pre_concrete_system>
 {
 public:
     //!
-Here the constructor can take other additional arguments but the first two are mandatory pre_concrete_system(entt::registry &registry) noexcept : system(registry)
+Here the constructor can take other additional arguments, but the first two are mandatory pre_concrete_system(entt::registry &registry) noexcept : system(registry)
     {